About Us

 What is BRI Monitor?

-These organizations have studied the regulatory environments governing these large infrastructure projects in their respective countries to identify regulatory gaps.
-These projects take various forms, including public procurement, official development assistance, and public private partnerships (PPP).
-They have each researched a set of case studies to identify implementation and governance gaps.
-Each case study assesses the level of transparency based on 38 data points, from basic project information to the tendering process to project completion.
-Last but not least, each case study maps out the structure of the relevant project in order to identify the domestic and international entities involved in the project and to understand the degree of public financial exposure resulting from each project.
+These organizations have studied the regulatory environments surrounding large infrastructure projects in their respective countries to identify regulatory gaps and propose solutions.
+The projects take various forms, including public private partnerships (PPP), and are funded through different mechanisms including official development assistance.
+Partner organizations have each produced a set of case studies that assess selected projects’ transparency levels based on 38 data points, from basic project information to the tendering process to project completion.
+Last but not least, each case study maps out the structure of the relevant project to identify the domestic and international entities involved in the project and to understand the degree of public financial exposure resulting from each project.

 BRI Monitor is supported by the Center for International Private Enterprise (CIPE).